MurphyPone/murphypone.github.io/src/content/webscraping-workshop.md

     # modify the review url to sort the reviews by the total number of votes for usefulness
     m_url = f"https://www.imdb.com{link}reviews?sort=totalVotes&dir=desc&ratingFilter=0"
-    df = get_movie_info(m_url, df) # for each movie, get the top 25 most voted on reviews time.sleep(1) # set a timeout so that we don't overwhelm iMBDb
+    df = get_movie_info(m_url, df) # for each movie, get the top 25 most voted on reviews
+    # time.sleep(0.05) # set a timeout so that we don't overwhelm IMBDb

 df # display our resultant DataFrame
 ```